muthuishere/mark-down-live/readme.md

 present-mark-deck "/Users/muthuishere/Library/Mobile Documents/iCloud~md~obsidian/Documents/muthuishere/courses/junit5/programming.md"

-## or   in a folder which has a markdown
+## or   in a folder which has a single markdown
 present-mark-deck

 ```